LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 If automatic selection of the skill fails for some reason (i.e., the pipeline is not configured correctly; see *Prerequisites* above), if you want to change the skill in use, or if you access the Conversation Tester from outside of a bot, you'll need to explicitly select the skill and manually start the conversation:

-1. In the conversation panel on the right, click **Select Entry Point**.
+1. In the Conversation Tester, in the conversation panel on the right, click **Select Entry Point**.

     <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/conv_tester_start1.png">